Noesis/UnrealPlugin/README.md

 # NoesisGUI Unreal Engine 4.21 Plugin

-For your convenience, you can download a ready to use version of the plugin directly from [our website](https://www.noesisengine.com/developers/downloads.php).
+> For your convenience, you can download a ready to use version of the plugin directly from [our website](https://www.noesisengine.com/developers/downloads.php).
 If you do so, you can skip the installation instructions and jump directly to the [Enabling and configuring the plugin](#enabling-and-configuring-the-plugin) section.

-We recommend you read the NoesisGUI documentation first, which you can find [here](https://noesisengine.com/docs/).
+> Before using this plugin, you should be familiar with NoesisGUI.
+Please, refer to our [online documentation](https://noesisengine.com/docs/).

 ## Introduction